Halekulani (hotel)

 Halekulani (var.
-Halekūlani) is an oceanfront luxury hotel corporation headquartered on Waikiki Beach in Honolulu, Hawaii.
+Halekūlani) is an oceanfront luxury hotel on Waikiki Beach in Honolulu, Hawaii.
 The current hotel was built in 1984, and contains 453 rooms in five buildings on 5 acre of property.

 The name Halekūlani is a combination of Hawaiian words (hale + kū + lani) meaning "House Befitting Heaven".
 It is commonly spelled "Halekulani" without the macron (kahakō).

 The hotel and corporation has been owned and operated by the Japanese company Mitsui Fudosan since their purchase and subsequent redevelopment of the historic property in 1981.